clvv/fasd/README.md

 # Matching

-Fasd has three matching modes: default, case-insensitive, and fuzzy.
+Fad has three matching modes: default, case-insensitive, and fuzzy.

 For a given set of queries (the set of command-line arguments passed to fad), a path is a match if and only if: